Grand Canonical vs Canonical Krylov Complexity in Double-Scaled Complex SYK Model: cSYK Moments with Benefits

 where $K$ is the sum of the Hamiltonian and the $U(1)$-charge operator times the chemical potential\footnote{ Notice the different scaling of this term compared to \cite{Davison:2016ngz}.
 We will use a rescaled version of $\mu$ in \cref{sec:Krylov} and \cref{sec:saddle_appendix} to get the same results for thermodynamic quantities as \cite{Davison:2016ngz} later on.
 For now, we use the scaling of \cite{Berkooz:2020uly}} $\mu$,

 Expanding \cref{eq:GC_partition_function} in terms of the moments we obtain,

 with $m_k(\mu)$ defined as,

 In \cref{eq:GC_moments}, the trace over the product of $\psi$ and $\Bar{\psi}$ is evaluated using the method described in \cite{Berkooz:2020uly}.
 The various types of resulting chord diagrams can be grouped into two types depending on whether two multi-indices $I_i$ and $I_j$ share a set of indices or not, i.e.\ depending on if $\abs{I_i\cap I_j} \equiv p_{ij}\neq 0$.
 From this, we get the various weights for the possible chord diagrams as tabulated in \cref{fig:cSYK_chord_diagram_weights}.
 Note that here we left implicit that in our case the sum over chord diagrams is restricted to pairwise contractions of $\psi$s and $\bar{\psi}$s associated with the same Hamiltonian insertion.
 We chose to ignore this for now and enforce this behaviour later on when we employ the $H$-chord formalism.
+This will keep our analysis more general, so that it can be easily adapted to similar models such as the SUSY SYK.
+Moreover, it will serve to show clearly why in this model we do not find correlations between different charge sectors.

 From \cite{Berkooz:SUSY_SYK}, we know that diagrams such as $(b),(d),(f)$ in \cref{fig:cSYK_chord_diagram_weights} are non-local i.e.\ we require the knowledge of the previously closed chords to account for the diagram properly when disentangling the chord diagrams.
 To do so, we adapt the procedure described in \cite{Berkooz:SUSY_SYK} and apply it to the case of the cSYK model in the double scaling limit.
 Following this procedure, we obtain an expression for the local transfer matrix.

 We follow the nomenclature given in \cite{Berkooz:SUSY_SYK} and call the chord diagrams for which $p_{ij}$ can be non-zero, ``friends'' and those for which $p_{ij}$ has to vanish, ``enemies''.
 Given $k$ insertions of the Hamiltonian, the total number of pairs of chords is